 2. Write a business plan.

 Coming up with a solid business plan is a challenge for many business owners.
 They are passionate about their ideas and want to get started quickly, and writing a business plan can slow things down.
 While creating a business plan is an involved and time-consuming task, it needs to be given your utmost attention.
 Your plan will describe your company and the products or services it offers, along with all of the details relating to operations, financing, staffing, marketing, and growth.
 The basic sections of a business plan include an executive summary, business description, financial overview, marketing strategy, and sales objectives.

 3. Choose a business structure.

 Choosing a structure can be confusing, as corporations, S corporations, partnerships, LLC’s and sole proprietorships each have their own unique benefits.
-As a result, it’s a good idea to consult with an attorney or accountant prior to making your decision.
-The type of legal business structure you choose will depend on liability, tax considerations, and record-keeping.
+As a result, it is a good idea to consult with an attorney or accountant prior to making your decision.
+The type of legal business structure you choose will depend on liability, tax considerations, and record keeping.

 4. Select a name.